Protests of 1968: Czechoslovakia and the Soviet Union

 In what became known as Prague Spring, Czechoslovakia's first secretary Alexander Dubček began a period of reform, which gave way to outright civil protest, only ending when the USSR invaded the country in August.
-On August 25, anti-war protesters gathered in Red Square only to be dispersed.
+On 25 August, anti-war protesters gathered in Red Square only to be dispersed.
 It was titled the 1968 Red Square demonstration.

 France

-The French May protests started with student protests over university reform and escalated into a month-long protest.
+The French May 68 protests started with student protests over university reform and escalated into a month-long protest.
 The trade unions joined the protest resulting in a general strike.

 Italy

-On March 1, a clash known as the Battle of Valle Giulia took place between students and police in the faculty of architecture in the Sapienza University of Rome.
-In March, Italian students closed the University of Rome for 12 days during an anti-war protest.
+On 1 March, a clash known as the Battle of Valle Giulia took place between students and police in the faculty of architecture in the Sapienza University of Rome.
+In March, Italian students closed the university for 12 days during an anti-war protest.

 Japan

-Protests in Japan, organized by socialist student group Zengakuren, were held against the Vietnam War starting January 17, coinciding with the visit of the USS Enterprise to Sasebo.
+Protests in Japan, organized by socialist student group Zengakuren, were held against the Vietnam War starting 17 January, coinciding with the visit of the USS Enterprise to Sasebo.
 In May, violent student protests erupted at multiple Japanese universities, having started earlier in the year from disputes between faculty and students for more student rights and lower tuition fees.
 Students occupied buildings and clashed with staff, holding "trials" in public.

 Mexico

 Mexican university students mobilized to protest Mexican government authoritarianism and sought broad political and cultural changes in Mexico.
-The entire summer leading up to the opening of the 1968 Mexico City Olympics had a series of escalating conflicts between Mexican students with a broad base of non-student supporters and the police.
+The entire summer leading up to the opening of the 1968 Summer Olympics had a series of escalating conflicts between Mexican students with a broad base of non-student supporters and the police.
 Mexican president Gustavo Díaz Ordaz saw the massive and largely peaceful demonstrations as a threat to Mexico's image on the world stage and to his government's ability to maintain order.
-On October 2, after a summer of protests against the Mexican government and the occupation of the central campus of the National Autonomous University (UNAM) by the army, a student demonstration in Tlatelolco Plaza in Mexico City ended with police, paratroopers and paramilitary units firing on students, killing and wounding an undetermined number of people.
-The suppression of the Mexican mobilization ended with the October 2 massacre and the Olympic games opened without further demonstrations, but the Olympics themselves were a focus of other political issues.
+On 2 October, after a summer of protests against the Mexican government and the occupation of the central campus of the National Autonomous University (UNAM) by the army, a student demonstration in Tlatelolco Plaza in Mexico City ended with police, paratroopers and paramilitary units firing on students, killing and wounding an undetermined number of people.
+The suppression of the Mexican mobilization ended with the 2 October massacre and the Olympic games opened without further demonstrations, but the Olympics themselves were a focus of other political issues.
 The admittance of the South African team brought the issue of Apartheid to the 1968 Summer Olympics.
 After more than 40 teams threatened to boycott, the committee reconsidered and again banned the South African team.
-The Olympics were targeted as a high profile venue to bring the Black Movement into public view.
+The Olympics were targeted as a high-profile venue to bring the Black Movement into public view.
 At a televised medal ceremony, black U.S. track stars John Carlos and Tommie Smith each raised one black-gloved hand in the black power salute, and the U.S. Olympic Committee sent them home immediately, albeit only after the International Olympic Community threatened to send the entire track team home if the USOC did not.